 Tace Baker is the author of the Lauren Rousseau Mysteries for Barking Rain Press.
 The first book in the series, Speaking of Murder, is available for purchase; the second book in the series, Bluffing is Murder, will be available in November 2014.

 Tace Baker is a pseudonym for Edith Maxwell.
 Tace is an old-fashioned female Quaker name, fitting for the author of a series featuring a Quaker linguistics professor.
 Edith is a member of Mystery Writers of America and Sisters in Crime, and serves on the board of SINC New England.
 She is also a member of the Society of Friends (Quaker), as is the protagonist of Speaking of Murder, Lauren Rousseau.

-Edith has published several short mystery stories and has a new series, the cozy Local Foods Mysteries, featuring organic farmer Cam Flaherty and the local Locavore Club.
-The first book in that series, A Tine to Live, a Tine to Die; the second book in the series is ‘Til Dirt Do Us Part.
+Edith writes the Local Foods Mysteries featuring organic farmer Cam Flaherty and the local Locavore Club.
+The first book in the series is A Tine to Live, a Tine to Die; the second book in the series is ‘Til Dirt Do Us Part.
 She also writes award-winning short crime fiction.

 She is a fourth-generation Californian with a PhD in linguistics, a black belt in karate, and several prior careers as a farmer, a childbirth educator, and a technical writer.
 She has two grown sons and lives north of Boston with her beau, three cats, and a small organic garden.
 She blogs every weekday with the Wicked Cozy Authors (wickedcozyauthors.com).
 Look for her at www.tacebaker.com, as Tace Baker on Facebook, @tacebaker, or at www.edithmaxwell.com, as Edith M. Maxwell on Facebook, and @edithmaxwell,